momokarl/RoboFriend/README.md

 * to install ROS on a Rasberry Pi 3 follow the following tutorial:
 [ROS on Raspberry PI 3](https://www.intorobotics.com/how-to-install-ros-kinetic-on-raspberry-pi-3-running-raspbian-stretch-lite/)

-* *Following ROS-packages should also be installed:*
+* following ROS-packages should also be installed:
     * sudo apt-get install python-rospkg
     * (pip3 install rospkg --user)

-*Additional information:*
+* *additional information:*
-* in case of a frozen screen at the installation part: *"sudo ./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release --install-space /opt/ros/kinetic -j2" try "-j1" instead of "-j2"*
+    * in case of a frozen screen at the installation part: *"sudo ./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release --install-space /opt/ros/kinetic -j2"* try "-j1" instead of "-j2"
-* add the ROS workspace to your.bashrc file through the following command: *echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc*
+    * add the ROS workspace to your .bashrc file through the following command: *echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc*

 ## StartUp